LATINO BOOK REVIEW

 Relatos y cuentos coloniales de ultratumba

 is a compilation of nine short horror stories from colonial Mexico.
 Some of the frightening accounts are extracts from colonial chronicles and others from popular versions.
-It was printed by Editorial Epoca, S.A. de C.V. in Mexico City Continue reading...
+It was printed by Editorial Epoca, S.A. de C.V. in Mexico Continue reading...
 3/16/19

 Next Year in Havana | Chanel Cleeton